 After prostate surgery, an orgasm will not cause an ejaculation of semen.
 This is known as a 'dry orgasm'.
 Many men describe the sensation of orgasm as different to their orgasm before surgery.
 A few men describe it as lasting longer, others describe some pain after orgasm in the early days, or some simply describe it as different.

 A dry orgasm means that you cannot father a child in the future.
 If you are planning to have children, it may be possible to store your sperm before surgery.
 These can then be used later in fertility treatments.
-In Ireland, this is done at the HARI Unit at the Rotunda Hospital in Dublin.
+In Ireland, this is done at Rotunda IVF, at the Rotunda Hospital in Dublin.
 Talk to your surgeon if you think you might wish to father children after your surgery.

 Shortening of your penis

 Up to a year after surgery you may notice the length of your penis has shortened.
 It is not clear what causes this shortening.
 Some treatments for erectile dysfunction that encourage blood flow into your penis, such as tablets or a vacuum pump, may help to prevent it.

 It often helps to talk to another man who might have gone through a similar experience of prostate cancer.
 The Irish Cancer Society has a one-to-one support programme: Survivor Support.
 All of our Survivor Support volunteers have been carefully selected and trained to give support, practical information and reassurance when you need it most.

 If you would like to speak to a volunteer who has had prostate cancer, call our Cancer Nurseline Freephone on 1800 200 700 and we can put you in contact with a volunteer.

 If you have had lymph nodes (glands) removed from your pelvis during surgery there may be a small risk in the future of developing lymphoedema.